Luxury Ski Chalets Gstaad

 Luxury Chalets & Apartments in Gstaad

-Also located just 10 minutes from Gstaad, the exclusive hamlet of Lauenen is the perfect base for keen hikers and bikers in the summer months with Lake Lauenen providing numerous leisure activities.
+Also located just 10 minutes from Gstaad, the exclusive hamlet of Lauenen is the perfect base for keen hikers and bikers in the summer months, with Lake Lauenen providing numerous leisure activities.
 In winter, Lauenen transforms into a winter paradise with three ski runs ideal for young skiers.
-Where downhill skiing is not on the agenda guests can step out onto winter hiking trails and cross-country tracks.
+Where downhill skiing is not on the agenda guests can step out from their luxury Gstaad chalet onto winter hiking trails and cross-country tracks.

 Skiing in Gstaad